2021 British Grand Prix: Race

 The race started at 15:00 BST (14:00 UTC).
 Hamilton had a better start than Verstappen, and they ran side by side through the first corner, each contesting for the lead throughout the first half of the lap.
 A better run out of the fourth turn allowed Hamilton to briefly get ahead going in to the sixth turn, but Verstappen was able to get back past on the inside, with Hamilton then accelerating faster than Verstappen out of the seventh turn.
 Hamilton collided with Verstappen into Copse corner, with Verstappen's rear-right tyre stripped from the wheel rim.
 Verstappen slid sideways across the gravel trap on the outside of the track, and collided with the tyre wall at at least 180 mph.

-The crash saw a red flag brought out following Verstappen's retirement, with the race suspended for fifteen minutes while Verstappen's car was removed and the tyre wall repaired.
+The crash saw a red flag brought out following Verstappen's retirement, with the race suspended for approximately thirty minutes while Verstappen's car was removed and the tyre wall repaired.
 Hamilton received a ten-second time penalty for causing the collision, with stewards ruling that Hamilton was predominantly, but not fully, at fault in the contact.
 Hamilton's car was repaired during the stoppage.
 Verstappen was taken to the circuit medical centre, and subsequently hospital, for precautionary checks after the 51 g-force sideways impact into the barriers.
 Verstappen was released from hospital later that night as he was not seriously injured.

 The collision with Verstappen caused Hamilton to lose speed, allowing Leclerc to get through into the lead before the race was neutralised.
 Hamilton pitted from second, served his ten-second time penalty and came back out fourth.
 He quickly dispatched Norris's McLaren and then his teammate, Bottas, who was instructed to let Hamilton past.
 Norris suffered a slow pit stop following an issue with the rear right tyre, placing him behind Bottas in fourth as he rejoined the race, where he remained for the rest of the race.
 Norris lost further time after emerging from the pit lane as he had to clear Alonso.
 This was the fifteenth consecutive race in which Norris finished in the points.
 Bottas's water bottle broke during the race.
-Leclerc struggled with intermittent power issues throughout the first half of the race, with momentary losses of power keeping the interval between him an Hamilton at around 1.5 seconds.
+Leclerc struggled with intermittent power issues throughout the first half of the race, with momentary losses of power keeping the interval between him and Hamilton at around 1.5 seconds.
 Hamilton caught up to Leclerc on lap 50, where he overtook him for the lead.
 Hamilton's move on Leclerc was similar to the one he made on Verstappen, but with less fuel in the tank and warmer tyres Hamilton did not understeer this time around and held the apex.
 Leclerc had a little moment mid corner that caused him to run wide on the exit, allowing Hamilton to complete the overtake.
 Leclerc had led for almost the entire race, which was seen as unexpected given the relative pace of the Ferrari SF21 to the Mercedes W12 and the Red Bull RB16B.